Damian Wayne: Batman: Reborn

 Despite becoming Robin to Grayson's Batman, Damian reveals that he cares little for his older brother and has no respect for him as Batman and that the latter would have to earn it.
 In an act of defiance, Damian decides to make the Robin mantle independent from that of Batman and decides to stop Dr. Phosphorus from breaking into Project Cadmus, but fails miserably and is saved by Dick.
 Dick then begins to train Damian as to how to properly become the new Robin and the two develop their own unique crime-fighting style.
-Damian then begins to mock Tim Drake for not being chosen as Robin, causing Tim to severely beat Damian, only to be stopped by Dick.

-After Tim leaves, Damian starts engaging in chess games with Hush, visiting him secretly against Dick's orders.
-When Elliot asked why Damian is visiting him behind the Bat-family's back, Damian shrugs it off as a desire to keep Elliot company.
-Elliot surmises that Damian is rather using the resemblance to Bruce to "spend time with [his] old man".
-Dick and Damian then encounter a villain called Professor Pyg, who has created an army called Dollotrons.
+Dick and Damian soon encounter a villain called Professor Pyg, who has created an army called Dollotrons.
 Dick and Damian take the entire army down and begin to form a brotherly relationship.
-Damian blames himself for being unable to save a single Dollotron, a girl named Sasha, but unbeknownst to him, the girl is taken in by Jason Todd, who had shot Damian, thereby becoming the new Robin's opposite number in Red Hood's no-holds-barred war against crime (Red Hood's maxim is "let the punishment fit the crime").
+Damian blames himself for being unable to save a single Dollotron, a girl named Sasha, but unbeknownst to him, the girl is taken in by Jason Todd, who had shot Damian.
+She therefore becomes the new Robin's opposite in Red Hood's no-holds-barred war against crime (Red Hood's maxim is "let the punishment fit the crime").